IWantPizzaa/vSMR/README.md

 # Custom vSMR for EuroScope

-vSMR is a EuroScope plugin that simulates the NOVA 9000 A-SMGCS and provides an advanced surface movement radar (SMR) display, realistic tags, and an integrated profile editor.
+vSMR is a EuroScope plugin that provides an advanced surface movement radar (SMR) display, realistic tags, and an integrated profile editor.

 This README is both a user guide and a quick developer reference.

+This project was initially forked from https://github.com/AlexisBalzano/vSMR, which was itself forked from https://github.com/pierr3/vSMR.

 ## Features